 3. Support for work-at-home mothers:

-5. A strong commitment to marriage and to the support of our husbands:
+5. A strong commitment to marriage and the support of our husbands:

 7. The education of our children:

-Community service and outreach is a key part of Mocha Moms, Inc. Each local chapter of Mocha Moms, Inc. is required to perform two community service projects each year, one of which must focus on the National Community Service Initiative.
-While many of their members have eliminated employment altogether, others work part-time, flextime, night shifts, have home-based businesses, consult or freelance from home or have chosen alternative, less demanding career paths so that they are more available to their families.
+Community service and outreach are a key part of Mocha Moms, Inc. Each local chapter of Mocha Moms, Inc. must perform two community service projects each year, one of which must focus on the National Community Service Initiative.
+While many of their members have eliminated employment, others work part-time, flextime, night shifts, have home-based businesses, consult or freelance from home, or have chosen alternative, less demanding career paths to make them more available to their families.

 Their goal is to support the decisions made by our members.
 We will never pass judgment on mothers who choose to make or are forced to make different decisions for their families.
-Mocha Moms welcomes people of all religions, races, educational backgrounds and income levels.
+Mocha Moms welcomes people of all religions, races, educational backgrounds, and income levels.
 Anyone who supports the mission of Mocha Moms is welcome to join.
-Mocha Moms’ National Board meets regularly to determine ways to assist local chapters in their efforts to support members, plan national community service projects and events, establish policies and procedures, and assist in the formation of chapters and much more.
+Mocha Moms’ National Board meets regularly to determine ways to assist local chapters in supporting members, planning national community service projects and events, establishing policies and procedures, assisting in forming chapters, and much more.